krepko7/SQL-VM-copy-to-Azure-SQL-Database/README.md

 <img style="float: right;" src="./graphics/solutions-microsoft-logo-small.png">

-# On-prem SQL server to Azure SQL Database using Azure Data Factory
+# SQL server on a VM copy to Azure SQL Database using Azure Data Factory

 This workshop will help you become familiar with Azure Data Factory.
-You will create pipelines to copy data from a SQL Server and load it into Azure Data Lake.
+You will create pipelines to copy data from a SQL Server on a VM into Azure SQL Database (Platform as a Service).
 Please see the pre-requisites below and then click the above labs directory to begin the labs.
 Thanks!

 # Official Documentation